-Ongoing alcohol consumption beyond the NHS guidelines is considered the first sign of substance abuse.
-Drinking alone, hiding drinking habits, or using alcohol to alleviate stress, anxiety and emotional difficulties are signs of the poor use of alcohol.
-The more alcohol you consume, the greater the risk of developing a tolerance.
+Ongoing alcohol consumption beyond the NHS guidelines is considered the first sign of alcohol abuse and alcoholism..
+Drinking alone, hiding drinking habits, or using alcohol to alleviate stress, anxiety and emotional difficulties are signs of alcohol abuse.
+The more alcohol you consume, the greater the risk of developing an alcohol tolerance.

 Stage 3 – Habitual Drinking

 By stage 3, many alcohol users find themselves drinking excessive alcohol frequently and in larger amounts.
 This will start to impact your health and emotional state.
 Stage 3 alcohol use is determined by the symptoms of insomnia, mood changes, and difficulty maintaining personal relationships.

 By the final stage, individuals have developed a psychological and a physiological dependency on alcohol.
 It is during this time that you will start to suffer from the symptoms of a withdrawal should you try to reduce or quit the consumption of alcohol.
 Symptoms range from tremors to hallucinations, and possible seizures.

 An alcohol addiction increases the risk of disruptions across your personal and professional life, including your health.

 An alcohol dependence can become life threatening when you pursue an alcohol detox.